Semantic Invariant Multi-view Clustering with Fully Incomplete Information: Conclusion

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }]{Pengxin Zeng} received the bachelor’s degree in computer science and technology from Sichuan University, Chengdu, China, in 2021, where he is currently pursuing the master’s degree in computer science with the College of Computer Science.
-His research interest includes multi-view learning and unsupervised learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Mouxing Yang}~received the bachelor’s degree in computer science and technology from Sichuan University, Chengdu, China, in 2020, where he is currently pursuing the Ph.D. degree in computer science with the College of Computer Science.
+His research interest includes 3D vision and multi-modality learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Mouxing Yang}~received the bachelor’s degree in computer science and technology from Sichuan University, Chengdu, China, in 2020, where he is currently pursuing the Ph.D. degree in computer science with the College of Computer Science.
 His research interest includes multi-modal representation learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Yiding Lu} received the bachelor’s degree in computer science and technology from Sichuan University, Chengdu, China, in 2022, where he is currently pursuing the master’s degree in computer science with the College of Computer Science.
-His research interest includes multi-view learning and unsupervised learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Changqing Zhang} (Member, IEEE) was a Research Fellow with the University of North Carolina at Chapel Hill (UNC-CH) from March 2017 to March 2018.
-He is currently an Assistant Professor with the School of Artificial Intelligence, College of Intelligence and Computing, Tianjin University, China.
-He has published more than 50 articles on journals and conferences, including IEEE TRANSACTIONS ON PATTERN ANALYS IS AND MACHINE INTELLIGENCE (TPAMI), IEEE TRANSACTIONS ON IMAGE PROCESSING (TIP), IEEE TRANSACTIONS ON NEURAL NETWORKS AND LEARNING SYSTEMS (TNNLS), IEEE TRANSACTIONS ON MEDICAL IMAGING (TMI), CVPR, ICCV, AAAI, IJCAI, and ICDM.
-His research interests include machine learning, computer vision, and medical image analysis. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Peng Hu} received the Ph.D. degree in computer science and technology from Sichuan University, China, in 2019.
+His research interest includes multi-view learning and unsupervised learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Changqing Zhang} received the B.S. and M.S. degrees from the College of Computer, Sichuan University, Chengdu, China, in 2005 and 2008, respectively, and the Ph.D. degree in Computer Science from Tianjin University, China, in 2016.
+He is an associate professor in the College of Intelligence and Computing, Tianjin University.
+He has been a postdoc research fellow in the Department of Radiology and BRIC, School of Medicine, University of North Carolina at Chapel Hill, NC, USA.
+His current research interests include machine learning, computer vision and medical image analysis. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Peng Hu} received the Ph.D. degree in computer science and technology from Sichuan University, China, in 2019.
 He is currently an associate research professor at the College of Computer Science, Sichuan University.
 His research interests mainly focus on multi-view learning, cross-modal retrieval, and network compression.
-On these areas, he has authored more than 20 articles in the top-tier conferences and journals. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Xi Peng} is currently a full professor at College of Computer Science, Sichuan University.
-His current interests mainly focus on machine learning and multi-media analysis.
-On these areas, he has authored more than 60 articles in JMLR, TPAMI, ICML, NeurIPS, and so on.
-Dr. Peng has served as an Associate Editor for four journals such as “ IEEE Trans on SMC: Systems”, a Guest Editor for four journals such as “IEEE Trans. on Neural Network and Learning Systems”. \end{IEEEbiography}
+On these areas, he has authored more than 20 articles in the top-tier conferences and journals. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Xi Peng} is currently the Cheung Kong distinguished professor at the College of Computer Science, Sichuan University.
+His current interests mainly focus on machine learning, multi-media analysis, and AI4Science.
+In these areas, he has authored around 100 articles in Nature Communications, JMLR, TPAMI, ICML, NeurIPS, and so on.
+Dr. Peng has served as an Associate Editor for four journals such as “ IEEE Trans on SMC: Systems”, and a Guest Editor for four journals such as “IEEE Trans. on Neural Network and Learning Systems”. \end{IEEEbiography}